 The Stillwater KPU is a Domain Flow ArchitectureTM.
 Domain Flow machines are distributed data flow machines that support distributed data structures.
 They are programmed through single assignment languages that capture the data distribution.
-Domain Flow machines differ from Data Parallel machines, such as many-core and GPUs, in that the data distribution can be arbitrary domains.
+Domain Flow machines differ from Data Parallel machines, such as many-core GPUs, in that the data distribution can be any arbitrary domain.

 As shown in Figure 1, the Stillwater KPU consists of a compute fabric connected to random access memory via a set of streamers.
 The KPU fabric is the network of processing elements that enable the computation on domains.
 The network topology is a 2D torus which enables the KPU to support very large computations as the activity wavefronts simply fold back into the 2D lattice.